linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 == Changelog ==

+= 3.0.5 =
+- Ready and tested for WordPress 6.3
+- Fixed: Conditional Indicator on blocks in the WordPress Site Editor.
+- Fixed: Missing strings & Typo in translation files.

+= 3.0.4 =
+- Added: developer filter to exclude specific blocks from being used with Conditional Blocks.
+- Added: developer filter to disable Conditional Blocks in the Block Editor.

 = 3.0.3 =

-- Improved: Post Taxonomy & Terms condition now allow terms to be optionally choosen.
+- Improved: Post Taxonomy & Terms condition now allow terms to be optionally chosen.
 This allows displaying blocks on content with specific taxonomies, and ANY terms.

 = 3.0.2 =